MANUSCRIPT FORMAT GUIDELINES:

 13. Tables: As with Figures, but with caption centered above the table.

-14. Equations: Centered, with equation number set flush at the right margin, one blank line above and
+14. Equations: Centered, with equation number set flush at the right

 below.